GRADUATE ACADEMIC PERFORMANCE STANDARDS FOR CONTINUED REGISTRATION

-Recommendations for action by the GAPG are made by departmental graduate committees.
-Unless extenuating circumstances are found, students who are not making satisfactory progress towards a degree may be denied permission to continue or may be warned that without substantial improvement the following term, they may be refused further registration.
+Recommendations made by departmental graduate committees are brought to the GAPG for action.
+Unless extenuating circumstances are found, students who are not making satisfactory progress may be denied permission to continue or may be warned that without substantial improvement the following term they may be refused further registration.
 In addition, departmental graduate committees may recommend to the GAPG that a student be allowed to register only for a less advanced degree.

-All such recommendations shall be acted upon by the Graduate Academic Performance Group no later than its last regular meeting in the term during which the deficiency in the student’s performance is recognized.
-The vote of the committee in each case shall be transmitted in writing by the Dean for Graduate Education to the student, the student’s department, and the Registrar.
+All such recommendations shall be brought to the Graduate Academic Performance Group by no later than the meeting during which the the relevant academic term or session is being discussed.
+The decision in each case shall be transmitted in writing by the Dean for Graduate Education to the student, the student’s department, and the Registrar.

 Per federal regulations, a regular graduate student is eligible to receive federal student financial assistance if the student is enrolled at least half time per term and maintains satisfactory academic progress in his or her course of study.